 A few details to keep in mind as you participate:

 - You have extra time at the end of the Challenge to get your observations uploaded to iNaturalist.
-Any observations made by the end of the day on May 5 will count toward your city’s totals.
+Any observations made by the end of the day on May 8 will count toward your city’s totals.

 - Any living organism is welcome on iNaturalist and counts toward the City Nature Challenge results, though wild species (not people, pets, or garden/other planted plants) are the focus of this event.
 Try to photograph wild species wherever possible.